-In the transmission sphere, Mr. Krapels has been a founding partner in developing several iconic electric transmission projects, including the Neptune Regional Transmission System, the Hudson Project, and several major new projects designed to bring renewable power into urban markets.
+Prior to the inception of Anbaric, Mr. Krapels has been a founding partner in developing several iconic electric transmission projects, including the Neptune Regional Transmission System, the Hudson Project, and several major new projects designed to bring renewable power into urban markets.
 Mr. Krapels is also responsible for innovations in the promising Microgrid industry.
-In 2009, Mr. Krapels co-founded Viridity Energy, a company dedicated to optimizing demand-side management programs and developing the control software for Microgrids.
-Anbaric has initiated a microgrid project development company with Exelon and is actively pursuing the development of the first generation of independent microgrids in New York state.
+In 2009, he co-founded Viridity Energy, a company dedicated to optimizing demand-side management programs and developing the control software for Microgrids.

 Books, Major Manuscripts